iOS

 var openEyesProbability: ClosedRange<Float> = 0.8...1.1

-var livenessChecks: [LivenessChecks] = [.smileDetection, .headRotationRandom]
+var livenessChecks: [LivenessChecks] = [.smileDetection]

 var speechSettings: SpeechSettings? = .defaultSpeechSettings